papr8ka/-lwjgl-basics-wiki/ShaderLesson2.md

 2. Invert the RGB components of the texture color.
 3. Multiply this color by our vertex color and "output" the result.

-# Dissecting the Vertex Shader
+## Vertex Shader

-## Attributes

-Here's the first thing you'll notice, found in our vertex shader:
+As in Lesson 1, we declare a `Position` attribute, but also a `TexCoord` and `Color` attribute.
+These are given to us from our SpriteBatch, and are read-only in GLSL.
 ```glsl
 //"in" attributes from our SpriteBatch
 attribute vec2 Position;